 Stability balls like the Zenergy are considered active seating chairs as well.
 Studies on stability balls support the statement that they increase energy expenditure during work hours.
 On the flip side, stability ball chairs are found to increase discomfort and promote poor sitting position over an extended period of time.

-Pick an active seating chairs that match your individual needs.
+Pick an active seating chair that matches your individual needs.
 They come with both benefits and drawbacks, and are best used in conjunction with ergonomic office chairs.

 Best for: Alternating between a regular office chair for increased movements.